ivanBarac/digacon_tech_interview/README.md

 - NumPy: <https://numpy.org/>

 ## Code
-The complete code Python code and logic reside with the `script.py` file.
+The complete Python code and logic reside with the `script.py` file.
 Trimesh library functionalities are used for loading, manipulating and exporting STL meshes.
 Jupyter notebook `notebook.ipynb` contains similar code with few extra cells that consider a more general task.

 ## Output